johanley/covid-19-canada/data/md/about.md

-# What jurisdictions are reporting
+# What's reported: daily screen-shots

 This is what the various jurisdictions are *reporting* near the end of the given day.
 Each and every data point is linked to a supporting screen-shot of a web page, as of that time.